-Risk Description Maintaining The risk of losing the status as a tax transparent fund for Dutch corporate income tax purposes and for dividend the Fund's withholding tax purposes. tax status Relative Relative performance risk is the risk that the Fund's results fall behind the selected benchmark and, as a result, performance risk Investors decide to sell their Units and/or new investors do not subscribe to the Fund.
+Risk Description Maintaining the Fund's tax status Relative Relative performance risk is the risk that the Fund's results fall behind the selected benchmark and, as a result, performance risk Investors decide to sell their Units and/or new investors do not subscribe to the Fund.
 Concen- The Fund solely invests in residential properties in the Netherlands.
 The geographic investment focus tration risk increases the risk exposure to any factors having an impact on the residential sector in these areas.
 This risk factor is mitigated by establishing fourteen focus agglomerations and cities.
 Within the strategy concentration risk is further mitigated by diversifying asset types such as apartments, single family houses and different types of tenants.
 Valuation risk The value of the Portfolio Assets is inherently subjective due to the individual nature of each asset.
 The value depends on various circumstances, which may change over time and that may not be in the Fund's control.
 As a result, valuations are subject to uncertainty.
 The valuation of the Portfolio Assets depends on the valuation methods used.
 The value of the Assets in the portfolio is determined by market value.
 The market value property valuations will be prepared in accordance with the generally accepted international valuation standards, currently regarded to be the RICS Valuation Standards (the 'Red Book').
 These standards are in line with IAS and IFRS.
 There can be no assurance that valuations of Portfolio Assets will be reflected in actual sale prices even where any such sales occur shortly after the relevant valuation date.
 Furthermore, if a revaluation of Portfolio Assets at any time shows decreases in the value of the Portfolio Assets compared to previous valuations, the Fund will incur revaluation losses with respect to these Portfolio Assets.